MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ### 5. Build and test the Snap

-To build and test your Snap:
+Complete the following steps to build and test your Snap:

 5.1 (Optional for testing) open `package.json` in the root directory of the project, and increment the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).